rnunley/stockx_coding_challenge/readme.md

 3) Run npm install at the command prompt or terminal.

-4) run npm start at the command prompt or terminal.
+4) Run npm start at the command prompt or terminal.

 ## Usage